-Class G portland and Poz D cement were used to cement the well.
-These cements are widely used in CO2-EOR wells and has been demonstrated to have properties that are not deleterious with CO2.
-The cement returns were to surface for the surface casing.
-The intermediate casing string was also cemented to surface.
-The long-string casing string was cemented in place with Class G portland cement with a calculated top of cement at approximately 4,213'.
-The liner was cemented in place with the top of cement at approximately 9,352 feet, the top of the liner.
-Subsequently, a CBL was reported to be run from 9,878 to 7,700', the top of cement.
+Class G portland cement will be used to cement the well.
+This cement is widely used in CO2-EOR wells and has been demonstrated to have properties that are not deleterious with CO2.
+The cement returns will be to surface for the surface casing.
+The intermediate casing string will also be cemented to surface.
+The long-string casing string will be cemented in place with Class G portland cement to surface.
+Subsequently, a CBL will be run to confirm annular isolation throughout and above the injection and confining formations (Section 6).